 How well your cruise control will work on hills depends upon your speed, load and the steepness of the hills.
 When going up steep hills, you may have to step on the accelerator pedal to maintain your speed.
 When going downhill, you may have to brake or shift to a lower gear to keep your speed down.
-Of course, applying the brake pedal takes you out of cruise control.
+Applying the brake pedal will turn off the cruise control.
 Many drivers find this to be too much trouble and do not use cruise control on steep hills.